alefeans/pycommerce/README.md

 # or
 alembic upgrade head && python -m pycommerce

-# using Docker (optionally, you can add pg-admin to the list of containers)
+# with Docker (optionally, you can add pg-admin to the list of containers)
 docker-compose up app pg-db -d
 ```